drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 ## Game Mechanics Modifications
 ### Weapon Types
 **Shield Hammers**
+Hammers now might be faster than the monado, but they really needed some buffs to be even viable.
+Monado comes with lots of other numerous advantadges over the hammer, so I think it's still in a very good spot.
 - [x] auto atks 1 and 2 have 25% faster animations
 - [x] auto atk 3 has 30% faster animations
 - [x] 20% faster Arts animations